The arrival of Destiny 2 brings with it new end-game activities and yes - a new Destiny 2 Power level cap to work towards.

 Power level sources to help you get past 265 Power level and towards 300 Power

 Learning which sources give what Power loot is key to faster and more effective levelling.
-However, unlike the original Destiny, the vast majority of activities will drop loot at a cap of 265, meaning it's easier to simply play the game how you want and gradually level up.
-That said, some things are quicker, as mentioned in the tips at the end of this section.
+However, unlike the original Destiny, the vast majority of activities will drop loot at a cap of 265 to 270, meaning it's easier to simply play the game how you want and gradually level up.

-Note you're free to do much higher Power activities from when you reach the end-game, though they will still offer scaled loot at lower levels (if you're good enough to do them).
+Note you're free to do any activity you choose (assuming you've unlocked it) when you reach the end-game, even if it's far higher level than you, though they will still offer scaled loot at your lower level.

 Activities that scale with you until the cap of 265 to 270: